District of Columbia DMV Driving Test

 Pass the District of Columbia Permit Test the first time with our FREE District of Columbia Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-20. In which of the following situations is passing always forbidden
+11. In which of the following situations must you make a complete stop?

 Grade